aridjayarecipes/cutesrecipes.web.app/content/post/2536-step-by-step-guide-to-prepare-favorite-healthy-kalachana-apple-soup.md

 1. Prepare 1 tablespoon ghee or butter

 While chole provides ample fibre, coconut is rich in monosaturated healthy fats to keep.
-Kala Chana soup, filled with the aroma of whole spices, is perfect for chilly days. it is very good for treating cold &amp; cough too.
+Kala Chana soup, filled with the aroma of whole spices, is perfect for chilly days. it is very good for treating cold & cough too.
 Its low Glycemic Index makes it a healthy choice for diabetic patients.
 It raises your energy levels instantly.

 <!--inarticleads2-->